Piprahan railway station

-Piprahan railway station is a halt railway station (Note: Halt railway station are those stations with less significance.)on Muzaffarpur–Gorakhpur main line under the Samastipur railway division of East Central Railway zone.
+Piprahan railway station (station code: PPRH), is a halt railway station (Note: Halt railway station are those stations with less significance.)on Muzaffarpur–Gorakhpur main line under the Samastipur railway division of East Central Railway zone.
 It is established at Piprahan Asli in Muzaffarpur district of the Indian state of Bihar.
-It is mostly stopage of MEMU and DMU trains crossing by.
+It is mostly stoppage of MEMU and DMU trains crossing by.